vncorenlp/VnCoreNLP/Readme.md

     // To perform word segmentation
     $ java -Xmx2g -jar VnCoreNLP-1.0.jar -fin input.txt -fout output.txt -annotators wseg

-If you are looking for light-weight versions, VnCoreNLP's word segmentation and POS tagging components have also been released as independent packages [RDRsegmenter](https://github.com/datquocnguyen/RDRsegmenter) (0.3MB) and [VnMarMoT](https://github.com/datquocnguyen/VnMarMoT) (30MB), resepectively.
+**NOTE** that if you are looking for light-weight versions, VnCoreNLP's word segmentation and POS tagging components have also been released as independent packages [RDRsegmenter](https://github.com/datquocnguyen/RDRsegmenter) (0.3MB) and [VnMarMoT](https://github.com/datquocnguyen/VnMarMoT) (30MB), resepectively.

 ## Using VnCoreNLP from the API